WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ### cp - copy a file
-- The command *cp* stands for copy.
+- The command *cp* stands for "copy".
 - The *cp* command will copy a file from one location to another and you will end up with two copies of the file.

 ```bash